pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0126.md

 And this is why it can be very important to write tests for your macros, and write as many as possible to cover each strange nuance and edge case.
-But the default testing tool that comes with SwiftSyntax is a little cumbersome, and so we built a testing tool that makes it very easy to assert how your macro expands, as well as how it's diagnostics and fix-its are emitted.
+But the default testing tool that comes with SwiftSyntax is a little cumbersome, and so we built a testing tool that makes it very easy to assert how your macro expands, as well as how its diagnostics and fix-its are emitted.

 [testing-debugging-macros-1]: https://www.pointfree.co/episodes/ep251-testing-debugging-macros-part-2
 [testing-debugging-macros-2]: https://www.pointfree.co/episodes/ep250-testing-debugging-macros-part-1